 How did you spend your 4th of July?
 I was tempted to head into the city to view the fireworks, but I spent a low-key day at my in-laws’ house.
 It was definitely the better choice because we ended up seeing the fireworks outside of the kids’ bedroom window that night anyway.
-Surprisingly, an easy baked mac and cheese recipe ended up being one of the highlights of the day!
+Surprisingly, a simple baked mac and cheese recipe without flour ended up being one of the highlights of the day!

 Sean and Michael rode their scooters and played touch football with Reggie and me.